mshumko/package_template/README.md

-# project_template
+# Introduction
-A Python project template with a configuration script.
+This is a Python project template with a configuration script that saves the data paths to `config.ini`.
 Publishing to PyPI (so you only have to install this via `python3 -m pip install project`) is a few extra steps and [this article](https://realpython.com/pypi-publish-python-package/) goes into the details.

 I found this package format very useful for my data analysis projects so hopefully you will too.
 Feel free to copy/paste these files into your own repository and rename/delete all of the dummy names and modules.